Photo from Unsplash

 The Descent from the Cross

-When Joseph had taken the body, he wrapped it in a clean linen cloth, and laid it in his own new tomb — Matt 27:59-60
+So Joseph took the body, wrapped it in a clean linen cloth, and placed it in his own new tomb that he had cut into the rock.
+Then he rolled a great stone across the entrance to the tomb and went away. — Matt 27:59-60 BSB

-According to the Roman custom, the bodies of those who were crucified were left hanging until they were eaten by birds and wild beasts.
-This barbarous custom being revolting to the Jews, an exception was made in their favour, and burial was permitted.
-If relatives or friends made application, the body of a crucified man would be given to them to be interred as they saw fit; but if none came it was thrown into a pit.
-Had it not then been for Joseph and Nicodemus, the body of Jesus would have been cast, with the bodies of the robbers by His side, into the common receptacle for criminals.
-Thanks to the love of these hitherto secret disciples, though dying on a cross, our blessed Lord was buried like a king.
+According to Roman custom, the bodies of those crucified were left hanging until they were eaten by birds and wild animals.
+This barbaric practice was revolting to the Jews, so an exception was made for them, allowing burial.
+If family or friends requested the body of a crucified person, it would be given to them for burial.
+If no one claimed it, the body would be thrown into a pit.
+Without Joseph and Nicodemus, the body of Jesus would have been discarded with the bodies of the robbers beside Him.
+Thanks to the love of these once-secret disciples, though Jesus died on a cross, He was buried with the dignity of a king.